And greetings and welcome back, ladies and gentlemen.

 They did remember to ban internet gambling while continuing to allow these types of felons to work at the ports.

-At any rate, uh got to go quick timeout.
+At any rate, got to go.

-Broadcast excellence continues immediately upon the conclusion of this.
+Broadcast Excellence continues immediately upon the conclusion of this.

 And we are back.

-Jack L. Rushball here, the Excellence in Broadcasting Network.
+El Rushball here, the Excellence in Broadcasting Network.

 Brand new week of broadcast excellence from the Los Angeles Times of Sunday.

-It's a uh a complimentary ports deal story.
+It's a complimentary ports deal story.

-Now Fund has his story today in the Wall Street Journal about how the mob is running the ports.
+Now, Fund has his story today in the Wall Street Journal about how the mob is running the ports.

-And because there's so many mob members we can't get rid of murders, people engaged in bribery, misuse of firearms, illegal use of guns, and so forth, seven-year moratorium on uh on not hiring those people or getting rid of them.
+And because there's so many mob members, we can't get rid of murderers, people engaged in bribery, misuse of firearms, illegal use of guns, and so forth.

 The only thing you can't be convicted of treason or having ties to terrorism, we won't hire you at the ports in that circumstance.

-Though there's no direct evidence yet of organized crime collaborating with Al Qaeda, the first hints of a connection surfaced in a recent undercover FBI operation.
+Though there's no direct evidence yet of organized crime collaborating with al-Qaeda, the first hints of a connection surfaced in a recent undercover FBI operation.

 The agents stopped a man with alleged mob ties from selling missiles to an informant posing as a terrorist middleman.